Internal Access

 Foundation and Hardware Selection

 Confirm architecture direction.
-Select initial reference hardware — Pixel 8 or Pixel 9 is the recommended starting point.
-Procure reference and spare devices.
+Select initial reference hardware.
 Define security baseline and threat model.

 Phase 1